Corn Sweat Calculator for Humidity & Heat Index

 Agricultural Researchers

 Corn transpiration (commonly called 'corn sweat') is the natural process where corn plants release water vapor through their leaves.
-During peak growing season, a single acre of corn can release 3,000-4,000 gallons of water per day, significantly increasing local humidity levels.
+During peak growing season, a single acre can release 3,000-4,000 gallons per day, driving humidity spikes and heat index changes that influence crop stress and local climate.

 Key Agricultural Impacts